adibafatin/hello-world/README.md

 ### Day 4: June 16, 2019
 #####

 **Today's Progress**: Working on Basic HTML & HTML5 using freecodecamp curriculum.
 Today progress "Create a Set of Checkboxes" until "Define the Head and Body of an HTML Document".
+Proceed with CSS basic from "Change the Color of Text" until "Add Different Padding to Each Side of an Element".

-**Thoughts**: Refresh back what i learned before and learn new things etc (form, checkbox, button & radio button)
+**Thoughts**: Refresh back what i learned before and learn new things etc (form, checkbox, button & radio button).

 **Link(s) to work**: